 The rate of total expenditure accelerated during the exceptional circumstances created in 2020 by the COVID-19 pandemic, in particular as a result of a range of initiatives introduced in response.

-A large part of the planned cohesion policy response to the COVID-19 pandemic is also present in this most recent financial data.
-Indeed, these changes and the associated expenditure have contributed to the overall acceleration in spending under cohesion policy.
+The planned Cohesion Policy response to the COVID-19 pandemic has appeared in the 2021 financial data.
+The CRII changes and the associated expenditure have contributed to the overall acceleration in spending under cohesion policy in 2020 and 2021.

 Practically all the EU resources available have now been allocated to projects under the 4 Cohesion Policy funds.

 Looking at the national and programme trends you will notice that sometimes the amount for "total eligible cost decided (selected)" is higher than the planned amount.
 It is the practice of many programmes to award support to a volume of projects that exceeds the total planned cost of the programme.
 This happens generally in the last years of a programme period.
-They do this in order to avoid the risks 1) that some of the decided / selected projects fail to materialise or 2) that irregularities occur over the programme life time which lead to the withdrawal of support to those projects.
+They do this in order to avoid the risks 1) that some of the decided / selected projects fail to materialise or 2) that irregularities are detected during implementation leading to the withdrawal of support to those projects.
 “Over programming” in that sense is a prudent "project portfolio management" practice by programmes.

-The fund chart above shows that the aggregate total eligible cost decided for the ERDF and Cohesion fund exceed the total planned amount.
-However, as the amounts over programmed in country "x" cannot be used by country "y", aggregating the over-programmed "selected" amounts by country does not provide an accurate EU picture.
-Once we cap the total eligible cost decided to 100% for all countries we calculate an EU average selection rate of 99% across cohesion policy.
+The fund chart above shows that the aggregate total eligible cost decided for the ERDF and Cohesion Fund exceed the total planned amount.
+However, as the amounts over programmed in country "x" cannot be used by country "y", aggregating the over-programmed "selected" amounts by country does not provide the most accurate picture of selection.
+Once we cap the total eligible cost decided to 100% for all countries we calculate an EU average selection rate of 99% across cohesion policy by end 2021.

 For full financial details by country and programme you will also find charts on the #ESIFopendata platform: